 Announcements of events for all GSE student organizations can be found on the Student Lounge bulletin board and by e-mail.
 Questions about your student organization?
 Contact GSE Student Affairs Liaison Thammika Songkaeo.

-If you are interested in creating a new student organization, please follow the directions on the Office of Student Affairs' webpage and contact Thammika with a description of your new organization, when your registration is complete.
+If you are interested in creating a new student organization: 1) Follow the directions for "Groups Online at Penn" here; 2) Request funding from GSE Student Government (email@example.com); and 3) contact Thammika with a description of your new organization, when your registration is complete.
 Your organization will be listed below if it is open to GSE students.

 GSE Student Government (GSESG) is an important part of student life at GSE.
 In addition to representing the student body of GSE, the GSESG supports and allocates funds to all Student Organizations.
 Contact Student Government if you want to get involved during the academic year.

 CAMRA at Penn is a unique research collaborative dedicated to experiments in research representation.
 CAMRA staff and affiliates work at the intersection of scholarly communication and emerging technologies, and an array of media.
 Principally, CAMRA aims to support cutting-edge research with an explicit focus on providing practical guidelines for future research and practice.
 We aim to create a space in which students and professors can experiment with and be funded for projects which use multiple forms of representation – video, web platforms, etc. Moreover, CAMRA creates workshops so that students and professors learn how to use, for example, film or wikis in their scholarly projects.
 Email firstname.lastname@example.org for questions.
 Website: www.camrapenn.org

 Educational Linguistics Forum (ELF) explores the dynamic relationship between linguistics and education by supporting and promoting student research in the trans disciplinary field of educational linguistics.
 Please contact email@example.com.